 - Apply knowledge and skills of communication, motivation, conflict management, team dynamics, and influence to real life situations

-- Gain more intentionality in the choices you make within organizational settings and be in a better position to evaluate potential outcomes
+- Gain more intentionality in the choices you make within organizations and become better positioned to evaluate potential outcomes

 - Apply behavioral analysis and feedback to aid others in their quest for better self-awareness and self-management—and in the process improve your own